 Pintak Family Genealogy

 Like so many American families, the Pintak clan is a rich mix of ethnicities, religions and cultures.
 On the paternal side, ancestors include peasants who fled Europe in the late 19th century and European aristocrats.
-An English branch reaches back to William the Conqueror who led the Norman invasion of England in 1066, and then on to his 9th century Viking ancestor Rollo, who seized Normandy from the French.
+An English branch reaches back to William the Conqueror who led the Norman invasion of England in 1066, and then on to his ancestor Rollo, the 9th century Viking chieftain who laid siege to Paris and seized Normandy from the French.
 The Dutch branch includes a 15th century Herald and King-at-Arms to two Holy Roman Emperors.
-The bloodlines stretch back more than 2,000 years, through Scottish, Irish and Viking kings and into the mists of Norse and Celtic mythology.
+The bloodlines stretch back more than 2,000 years, through Scottish, Irish and Viking kings with names like Kenneth "the Fratricidal" and Thorfinn "Skull Splitter" Tork-Einarsson, and into the mists of Norse and Celtic mythology.
 They extend to Germany, Spain, France, Scotland, Holland, and Scandinavia.
 Lords and ladies mix with tradesmen, farmers and warriors.
-The family tree features some of the first settlers in America, including Pilgrims, and many of their descendants who fought in the American Revolution (below).
+The family tree features some of the first settlers in America, including Pilgrims, and many of their descendants who fought in the American Revolution.

 But for the latest Pintak generation, the maternal family tree is just as ancient and the bloodline far more pure.